-(3) With regard to the person who will have a dialogue, a director or other executive or the department in charge will respond to a reasonable extent in light of the wishes and major concerns of the shareholder.
+(3) With regard to the person who will have a dialogue, executive management, directors including outside directors, or the department in charge will respond to a reasonable extent in light of the wishes and major concerns of the shareholder.

 8.Company Structure for Information Disclosure

 |Person responsible for information disclosure||Chief financial officer|

 |In-house cooperation to assist in dialogues||The person responsible for information disclosure will cooperate with related departments so that the necessary information will be consolidated.|